 I've always enjoyed playing video games since I was a kid.
 When I heard my parents' stories about how they used to play Mario or Pokémon (which has horrible graphics), I recognized how video games had evolved through time.
 The fact that graphics programming now allows you to produce realistic 3D images or animation really sparked my interest.
 I want to create a 3D game that would revolutionize the standard of graphics in video games.
 This is the main reason I want to pursue computer science and take a specialization in graphic programming.

+Hi David:

+It seems that you are sure about what you are interested in which is helpful for you and the school!

+Looking at the prompt, I understand it can be tempting for you to just tell your story.
+However, although the prompt is directed at why you want to attend the school and choose specific majors, the school also wants to know how you will be a good match for it.

+This means for example letting them know what you can bring to the table and what specific things about the school and the classes that makes your personal goals align with them.
+In general balance the focus between yourself and the school/major itself.

+All the best!

+Thalia